 The large logs placed along the beaches are very iconic Vancouver and are great to lean against to read a book before going for a dip.
 The water is warmer than you would think.

-Spanish Banks Beach next door is also a beauty, and if you are looking for action, then head to busy Kitsilano Beach where there is also an outdoor pool.
+Locarno Beach and Spanish Banks Beach next door are also beautiful, and if you are looking for action, then head to busy Kitsilano Beach where there is also an outdoor pool.

 Eat at a Kitsilano Icon for Dinner

-Other Kits favorites that you should consider for dinner or lunch are East is East for Afghan cuisine, Chewies for killer Cajun cuisine and seafood, Peaceful Restaurant for authentic North Chinese food, or for something more casual – grab a slice or two from Uncle Fatih’s or Nat’s New York Pizzeria.
+Other Kits favorites that you should consider for dinner or lunch are East is East for Afghan cuisine, Chewies for killer Cajun cuisine and seafood, Nuba for delicious Lebanese food, or for something more casual – grab a slice or two from Uncle Fatih’s, La Ruota, or Nat’s New York Pizzeria.

 Day 2: Stanley Park, Gastown, Chinatown, East Van

-Today will mostly be spent around Vancouver’s city centre, spending the morning walking or biking the gorgeous seawall in Stanley Park, then exploring historic Gastown, interesting Chinatown and finishing in hip East Van for shopping, dinner and drinks.
+Today will mostly be spent around Vancouver’s city center, spending the morning walking or biking the gorgeous seawall in Stanley Park, then exploring historic Gastown, interesting Chinatown, and finishing in hip East Van for shopping, dinner, and drinks.

 Walking or Biking the Seawall in Stanley Park

-Last time I walked it I had a playful seal following me most of the way and I have also seen river otters, racoons and bald eagles while doing this walk.
+The last time I walked it I had a playful seal following me most of the way and I have also seen river otters, raccoons, and bald eagles while doing this walk.

 Cobbled Streets and Great Restaurants in Gastown